xonq/mycotools/MTDB.md

 # Mycotools Database (MTDB)

-MTDBs are locally assimilated, uniformly curated databases of JGI MycoCosm (preferred) and NCBI fungal or prokaryotic genomic data.
-MTDBs are represented in tab delimitted database `.mtdb` reference files, which serve as the scaleable input to Mycotools scripts.
+MTDBs are locally assimilated, uniformly curated databases of local genomes, JGI MycoCosm, and NCBI fungal or prokaryotic genomic data.
+MTDBs are represented in tab delimitted database `.mtdb` reference files, which serve as the scalable input to Mycotools scripts.

 Herein are the objectives, standards, and expectations of MTDB and associated files.